Fly In Program

 Emerson is known for its high quality personalized patient care.
 Health care professionals at Emerson Hospital go the extra mile to provide friendly, compassionate personal care to our patients.
 This is a tradition now found only in community hospitals where staff feels the extra responsibility of taking care of friends and neighbors from their own community.
 It is a spirit that is often missing in the large major medical institutions today.
 My patients always express to me how warmly and professionally they were cared for at Emerson.
 (Directions)

-Many patients choose, and I strongly recommend after some more complex procedures that you spend your first night in either Emerson Hospital if your surgery is done there or the Boston Center if you have surgery in Boston.
+Our doctors strongly recommend that if you have had a complex procedure performed, you should spend your first night in the Emerson Hospital.
 Before your surgery and during your recovery there are many excellent hotels in both the Concord and Boston area a few well known hotels in each area are:

 In Concord, Massachusetts: